Getting Started with the AWS SDK for .NET

 The AWS SDK for .NET is also available on GitHub.

 To begin the install process, open the saved install file and follow the on-screen instructions.
 Version 2 of the AWS SDK for .NET can be found in the

-(Optional) You can install extensions for the SDK for .NET, which include a session state provider and a trace listener.
+(Optional) You can install extensions for the AWS SDK for .NET, which include a session state provider and a trace listener.
 For more information, see Install AWS Assemblies with NuGet.